STVPJ/Hugo-blog/content/post/ai-pm-turning-point/index.md

 ---

-## 4) A possible playbook to adapt (now)
+## 4) A possible playbook to adapt

-Turning theory into practice requires Product Managers to rethink *how* they do their day-to-day work.
-The skills below are not “optional extras”, they are becoming the baseline.
-Here’s how each can be approached differently in the age of AI, with examples of what this might look like.
+There is no single blueprint for how Product Managers should respond to the AI era.
+Each organisation, product, and market context will be different.
+That said, there are some patterns that appear promising, and which could serve as a starting point for PMs looking to adapt.
+Think of this less as a prescriptive checklist and more as a set of suggestions that might help guide your approach.

 ### Build AI literacy and “AI product sense”